 Similarly, elements of nu disco and house music are prevalent within synthwave, and their characteristics have remained apparent throughout the genre’s lifespan.
 For example, artists including L’Equipe Du Son, Worship, and Flashworx delivered nu disco and house-infused synthwave tracks around 2010 that were closely related to the earliest outrun albums.
 Although these releases exist on the fringe of the synthwave genre, they represent the significant melting pot that characterizes outrun’s origins.
 Morgan Willis’ Supernova and Garth Knight’s Kitt albums from early 2018 reveal the continued presence of these influences within synthwave.

 In the late ‘00s and early ‘10s, a gentler style of retro synth music emerged alongside nu disco and outrun.
 This subtle variation, with its softly sculpted textures, breathy vocals, and downtempo delivery soon came be known appropriately as dreamwave.
 Significant dreamwave creations include most of the songs in FM Attack’s discography, including those on the foundational Dreamatic from 2009 and the more meditative subsequent albums, Deja Vu and Stellar.
-Electric Youth’s 2014 album Innerworld and Trevor Something’s 2014 album Synthetic Love are also examples of dreamwave.
-The collaboration between Electric Youth and College on the song “A Real Hero,” featured on the Drive soundtrack from 2011, is a famous example of dreamwave.
+Electric Youth’s Innerworld, Trevor Something’s Synthetic Love, and Timecop1983’s Journeys, all from 2014, are also examples of dreamwave.
+The collaboration between Electric Youth and College on the song “A Real Hero,” featured on the Drive soundtrack from 2011, is the most famous example of dreamwave.